shaunvxc/pytchfork/README.md

 # pytchfork
-Small library to decorate functions that should be run using python's multiprocessing module.
-Currently a work in progress.
+Small library to simplify working with python's multiprocessing package.
+Abstracts away the common boilerplate code needed to work with multiprocessing.

 #Usage
 You can easily mark methods to be run using multiple processes by invoking the pytchfork decorator: